 Loosen Up In Your Golden Years

 Over the years, you can develop habitual ways of using your muscles to move and position yourself.
-Poor posture and a lack of flexibility may be the result of limited stretching and improper body alignment.
+Poor posture and reduced range of motion may be the result of limited stretching, reduced activity levels or improper body alignment.
 With age, your muscles naturally tighten which can lead to poor posture and back pain.
 So, if you’re an older adult, it has never been more important to incorporate stretching and exercise into your daily routine in an effort to aid in good back health.
 You may already be doing stretches, but as you age it’s important to modify your stretch to minimize your chance of falling while performing them.

 Upper Body Stretch